 She completed her Masters in History of Art at the Courtauld Institute of Art in London in 2014, specialising in contemporary Chinese art.
 Prior to this, she graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship in 2011, receiving the Janet Wilkie Art History Honours Prize for her dissertation on contemporary Chinese photography.

-In addition to exhibition catalogues and artist commissioned essays, Sophia’s writing has appeared in Artist Profile, Art Almanac, 4A Papers, Un Extended, Runway Conversations, The Journal of Australian Ceramics, Peril Magazine, Liminal Magazine, ArtsHub, Antiques and Art NSW, and the Canberra Times.
+In addition to exhibition catalogues and artist commissioned essays, Sophia’s writing has appeared in Art Guide, Artist Profile, Art Almanac, 4A Papers, Un Extended, Runway Conversations, The Journal of Australian Ceramics, Peril Magazine, Liminal Magazine, ArtsHub, Antiques and Art NSW, and the Canberra Times.
 In 2016 she was selected for the SEVENTH Emerging Writers program and also the inaugural Craft Writers Program.

 As a public programmer, Sophia is passionate about community building and working collaboratively with her peers.
-Her side projects include MONOGRAPH, a Melbourne-based arts reading circle with artist Charlotte Watson, with recent appearances at the MCA Zine Fair and the NGV Art Book Fair.
+Her projects include MONOGRAPH, a Melbourne-based arts reading circle with artist Charlotte Watson, with appearances at the MCA Zine Fair and the NGV Art Book Fair.
 With Tess Maunder, she is also the co-founder of Open Curators’ Network - a peer-to-peer digital network for emerging and independent curators.
 Sophia is also the founder of MAFAP – Melbourne Artists and Friends of Asian Persuasion, ostensibly a social club for Asian artists and friends in Melbourne but really just an excuse to eat dumplings.